JonathanTreffler/nuxt-gallery/README.md

 # Nuxt Gallery

-A gallery libary for nuxt with a modern design and automatic image optimisation.
+A gallery library for nuxt with a modern design and automatic image optimisation.

 ## How it works:
 On compile time the images of the gallery get automatically resized and reencoded.